Many businesses are still trying to figure out how to adapt to the COVID-19 pandemic.

 Are The Company's Employee Benefits Appropriate?

-The coronavirus pandemic has also brought to the forefront concerns about sick pay and leave.
+The COVID-19 pandemic has also brought to the forefront concerns about sick pay and leave.

-Some companies have adjusted their policies on the fly as a result of coronavirus.
-At the end of this crisis, it's likely that many businesses will take some time to review their sick pay and leave policies and ask themselves these questions:
+Some companies have adjusted their policies on the fly as a result of COVID-19.
+It's likely that many more businesses will take some time to review their sick pay and leave policies and ask themselves these questions:

 - Were they adequate?